Gand0r/scmikrotik/index.md

 > This command displays a summary of all configured VLANs and the ports assigned to each VLAN.

 That's it!
 You have successfully configured VLAN 75 on your Aruba 6000 switch with an IP address of 192.168.75.100 and routing to 192.168.75.254.

+### Reinstall WSL (Windows Subsystem for Linux), you can follow these steps:

+- Open PowerShell as an administrator.
+- Run the command dism.exe /online /disable-feature /featurename:Microsoft-Windows-Subsystem-Linux to disable WSL.
+- Restart your computer.
+- Open PowerShell as an administrator again.
+- Run the command dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart to enable WSL and its dependencies.
+- Run the command Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform to install the virtual machine platform.
+- Download and install the latest version of the Linux distribution you want to use from the Microsoft Store.
+- Launch the Linux distribution and complete the setup process.

+Note: Before you proceed with reinstalling WSL, ensure that you have backed up any important data or configurations within your existing WSL installation, as this process will completely remove and reinstall WSL